 Creating Accessible PDFs by Kate Miller: Slide deck

-Improving auditory and visual materials for student and colleagues:
+Improving auditory and visual materials for students and colleagues:

 Closed Captioning in Zoom- For information on setting up closed captioning in Zoom.